Filing Taxes After Moving to a New State

-State income tax reciprocity depends on the states and if your wages are your only source of income.
-You should similarly check with your employer.
+State income tax reciprocity depends on the states, and if your wages are your only source of income.
 In the case where two states do have an income reciprocity agreement, your employer is obligated to provide you with the withholding exemption request forms for the nonresident state.

 Partner with TaxRise

 Misfiling or forgetting to file your taxes is considered a crime, refusal to file your taxes is a form of tax evasion.
-If moving to a new state is causing you too much confusion (or if you already have unfiled taxes as a result of moving), don’t risk making a mistake and incurring the penalties of the IRS.
+If figuring out how to file taxes if you moved to another state is causing you too much confusion (or if you already have unfiled taxes as a result of moving), don’t risk making a mistake and incurring the penalties from the IRS.
 Reach out to the professionals at TaxRise for assistance.